 Other things to explore in Oregon:

-- Aside from the Eastern Oregon region, I would obviously recommend you see the Oregon Coast.
+- Aside from the above things to do in Eastern Oregon, I would obviously recommend you see my post on the best places to visit on the Oregon Coast.

 - Another major area that is close to Portland I recommend seeing is Columbia River Gorge.